The structure of attending school and education is seen as an essential and important part of the programme.

 Where appropriate we endeavour to facilitate work placements for young people.
 We have forged good relationships with several charity shops in the local area and most recently had a student visit local youth magazine ‘Exposure’, and attend an induction at Hospice Muswell Hill.

 We liase with the Housebound Library Service who bring a selection of books each month.
-The library can provide books to cater to a range of interests and reading levels or on a selected theme if desired.
+The library can provide books to cater to a range of interests and reading levels or on a selected theme

 We appreciate regular visits from a local gardener who helps guide us on the use of our allotment.
 The allotment includes vegetables, herbs, flowers and a sensory garden.
 Vegetables and herbs are used in our weekly cooking sessions.
 Young people participate in planning, planting, maintenance and harvesting and benefit hugely from the encouragement and knowledge of our local expert.